-Observe the beauty and science of the night sky in Lexington’s only planetarium.
+Observe the beauty of the night sky in Lexington’s ONLY public planetarium.

 Coyote has a razor sharp wit, but he’s a little confused about what he sees in the sky.